DeclareDesign/rdss/cran-comments.md

 Thanks for reviewing this first version.

-This is a second resubmission.
-We fixed DESCRIPTION per Victoria's email.
+This is a third resubmission.
+We fixed the title in DESCRIPTION per Uwe's email.

 ## Test environments